wieden-kennedy/autoscalebot/README.md

 ### Django's staticfiles gotcha, and some delightful side-effects of autoscale

-There's a truth about Heroku and all other cloud-based services:  If no traffic hits your dyno, they quietly shut it down until a request comes in.
+There's a truth about Heroku and probably all smart cloud-based services:  If no traffic hits your instance, they quietly shut it down until a request comes in.
 Normally, that's not a big deal, but due to a confluence of staticfiles looking at the local filesystem for unique-filename caching, and heroku's read-only (ish) filesystem on processes, the sanest way to handle static files on heroku is often with a Procfile like this:

     web: project/manage.py collectstatic --noinput;python project/manage.py run_gunicorn -b "0.0.0.0:$PORT" --workers=4